TeslaGov/ngx-http-auth-jwt-module/README.md

 This is an NGINX module to check for a valid JWT and proxy to an upstream server or redirect to a login page.
 It supports additional features such as extracting claims from the JWT and placing them on the request/response headers.

+## Breaking Changes with v2

+The `v2` branch, which has now been merged to `master` includes breaking changes.
+Please see the initial v2 release for details,

 ## Dependencies

 This module depends on the [JWT C Library](https://github.com/benmcollins/libjwt).
 Transitively, that library depends on a JSON Parser called [Jansson](https://github.com/akheron/jansson) as well as the OpenSSL library.